Petition Memorial Services

 Volunteer Petition Memorial Coordinators in each county of every state, assemble teams to facilitate conducting each service in the manner prescribed and oversee all aspects of making the public aware of, and inherently part of, the memorials.
 Online Web-based training and personal support is provided to every coordinator and each church or ministry group to aid in carrying out the functions of setting up the event in their area.
 The purpose of this is to maintain the Petition Memorial standards and to make a more impactful statement to the world about the value of the lives that were lost.

 In addition, because we believe the babies we represent deserved the dignity of a name, Petition Drive Coordinators conduct petition drives to collect names to be honored in their area during the memorial service.
 Our website also offers an online petition which serves as a legal, earthly registry where every name collected is posted to honor the souls who were never publicly acknowledged on the earth.
 Isaiah 30:8 gives us an example of the need for this public document.
 “Now, go write it on a tablet before them and inscribe it on a scroll, that it may serve in the time to come as a witness forever.”

 Click here to register for the online petition.

-If you would like more information about hosting or participating in a Petition Memorial Service, please email us at firstname.lastname@example.org to request an introductory packet.
+If you would like more information about hosting or participating in a Petition Memorial Service, please click here for the application or email us at firstname.lastname@example.org to request an introductory packet.
 We need volunteers from all walks of life and from many different venues to complete our mission.
 Please contact us today!